-Additionally, subrecipients must report program income to DCJS monthly.
+Additionally, subrecipients must report project income to DCJS quarterly.
 Program income is defined as any income earned as a result of grant funded activities.
-Subrecipients must use program income to offset total allowable costs and reduce the Federal award and non-Federal entity contributions (i.e., the deduction method).
-Please see the DOJ Financial Guide for more information on program income.
-Activities that are anticipated to generate program income should be noted in the application, as described in section III, E.
+Subrecipients must use program income to offset total allowable costs and reduce the federal award and non-federal entity contributions (i.e., the deduction method).
+Please see the DOJ Grants Financial Guide for more information on program income.
+Activities that are anticipated to generate program income should be noted in the application, as described below in section III, B.